thoughtcroft/thoughtcroft.github.io/_pages/about.md

 Warren Bain, better known as Wazza, is a seasoned IT veteran still on active duty.

-* before there were personal computers, he wrote IBM/360 assembler
+* IBM/360 assembler and COBOL before there were personal computers
-* VBA apps in Microsoft Office products
+* VBA app development in Microsoft Office products
-* Ruby scripting, app and gem develoopment
+* Ruby scripting, app and gem development
-* infrastructure automation using Chef, Docker and Vagrant
+* infrastructure automation using Chef, Docker, Vagrant, and Bash

 Wazza has always been excited to learn new things and use them to solve real business problems.
 More than a technologist, Wazza also